Rocket-CDS/RocketForms/Docs/Settings.md

 ## Copy to the sender
 Copying the email to the sender has been disabled, this is to prevent spam issues with the SMTP server used to send the form.

+## Email Language
+The language that the email will be sent.
+Default is en-US.